josesolana/crystal/README.md

 $select = $DB->select('nick', 'user_id')->where('user_id', '>=', 5)->limit(10)->execute();

-//Delete is true or false, depending if the query is well proccessed
+//Delete is true or false, depending if the query is well processed
 $delete = $DB->delete()->where('nick', 'tomasito')->where('user_id', '>', 15)->execute();
 var_dump( $delete );